dih2-rowa/informationserver/README.md

   - GUI

 ### Operator Information Server
+  The Operator Information Server is written in python and with the use of the library Flask.
+  The API reads the data from the CrateDB and returns it to the Web-Client if the data is requested.
+To access CrateDB the library SQLAlchemy is used.
+But only the version 1.3 or lower supports CrateDB.

 ### Web Server

 ### GUI
+  The graphical user interface is written with the Angular-framework.
+This allows to write the website a reusable way.
+The website is designed with HTML and SCSS.
+Typescript is used to request the data from the api and parse it down to the HTML-template.

 ## How to adapt it?
+  - **API:** To adapt the API you have to change the connection string to the database.
+     If the database runs on localhost:4200 you can skip that step.
+  - **Web-Client:** To adapt the Web-Client you have to change the base-Url in both of the environment files in the environments folder.

 ## How to deploy it?
+The Information server consists of two big parts:
+  - **API:** To run the API, you need python and all libraries, which are listed in the requirements.txt file.
+To install the libraries you need to navigate to the folder with the requirements.txt file and run the command: python -m pip install -r requirements.txt
+    To create the connection to the database you have to change the following code:

+        self.engine = sa.create_engine('crate://')

+    Replace 'crate://' with the Connection-String of your database.
+    You don't have to change it when the database is running on localhost:4200.
+    After that you need to navigate to the API-folder and youcan start the API with the following command:

+        python3 main.py --port 4400

+    4400 can be replaced by any port.
+  - **Web-Client:** To run the client you need to install Angular CLI with the     following command:

+        npm install -g @angular/cli.
+    After installing Angular CLI navigate to the environments folder and change the baseUrl-variable in both files to the url of the API.
+    To run the app you need to navigate to Client/InformationServer/src/app.
+    The run the following command:

+        ng serve --port 4401

+    The port 4401 can be changed to any other port.

 ## How to use it?
+  Access the Information-Server on the port where it is deployed.
+  To make use of the QR-Code Scanner the device needs a camera.
+When you click 'QR Code scannen' the browser ask for permission to access the camera.
+If you want to make use of it you have to click 'Yes'.
+  The website can be used on large and  on mobile screen sizes.

 ## Environment Restrictions

 ## Known Limitations
+  The QR-Code-Scanner can only be usef if the device which access the website has a camera.

 ## Improvements Backlog